 Texas citizens benefit from the creation of jobs resulting from the conduct of the Games of Texas.
-Texas families benefit from the Texas Lottery's net revenue contributions to the Foundation School Fund, which totaled more than \$27 billion through FY 2021 and from lottery prize money that is returned to the state from winners who are delinquent in child support payments, student loan payments, or other taxes and monies owed to the state.
+Texas families benefit from the Texas Lottery's net revenue contributions to the Foundation School Fund, which totaled more than \$31 billion through FY 2023 and from lottery prize money that is returned to the state from winners who are delinquent in child support payments, student loan payments, or other taxes and monies owed to the state.

-In addition, from FY 1995 through FY 2021, more than \$1.4 billion in unclaimed Texas Lottery prize funds reverted to the state to be appropriated for health care and other programs authorized by the state legislature.
+In addition, from FY 1995 through FY 2023, more than \$1.5 billion in unclaimed Texas Lottery prize funds reverted to the state to be appropriated for health care and other programs authorized by the state legislature.

 The Texas Legislature enacted legislation in 2009 requiring the agency to create and sell a scratch ticket game to benefit the Fund for Veterans' Assistance, which is managed by the Texas Veterans Commission.
-The agency offers a veteran-themed scratch ticket game annually in support of the fund.
+The agency now offers a veteran themed scratch ticket games annually in support of the fund.
 Other non-veteran themed scratch tickets that support Texas veterans are released throughout the year based on sales levels and inventory needs.
 Additionally, funds from unclaimed prizes in scratch ticket games benefiting veterans also support the Fund for Veterans' Assistance.
-Since the introduction of the first game in FY 2010, these games have generated more than \$166 million in revenue through FY 2021.
+Since the introduction of the first game in FY 2010, these games have generated more than \$221 million in revenue through FY 2023.

-Charitable bingo in Texas benefits a wide range of charitable causes, including veterans' organizations, women's shelters, needy children, disabled persons, homeless shelters, churches, schools, local libraries, museums, addiction treatment programs, medical treatment and research programs, emergency medical services, volunteer fire departments, senior citizens groups and education scholarships.
-In calendar year 2021, the reported charitable distributions to licensed charities from the conduct of bingo was \$41,776,612.
-Additionally, reported prize fees paid to the state exceeded \$16.3 million, reported prize fees paid to counties exceeded \$6.7 million, and reported prize fees paid to cities exceeded \$6.3 million.
+Since the first licenses were issued in 1982, charitable bingo has had positive benefits for charities, players, and state, county and municipal governments in Texas.
+Local jurisdictions benefit from charitable bingo activity through allocations derived from charitable bingo prize fees.
+Charitable bingo in Texas benefits a wide range of charitable causes, including veterans' organizations, women's shelters, needy children, the disabled, homeless shelters, churches, schools, local libraries, museums, addiction treatment programs, medical treatment and research programs, emergency medical services, volunteer fire departments, senior citizens groups and education scholarships.
+Through end of calendar year 2023, cumulative gross receipts from the conduct of charitable bingo are approximately \$26.7 billion.
+For the same period, bingo prizes awarded are approximately \$19.9 billion.
+The total amount of reported charitable distributions from the conduct of bingo are approximately \$1.35 billion.

-B. Services Provided to Customers

-Texas Lottery Hotline (800-375-6886)
+B. Services Provided to Customers Texas Lottery Helpline (800-375-6886)

-The Texas Lottery's Retailer Services Department responds to customer contacts through the toll-free hotline.
-Hotline staff answer questions about retailer licensing, retailer accounting and general regulatory issues.
+The Texas Lottery's Retailer Services Department responds to customer contacts through the toll-free helpline.
+Helpline staff answer questions about retailer licensing, retailer accounting and general regulatory issues.
 They answer questions from the general public and Texas Lottery players while also directing callers to other internal and external sources if their questions are related to other subject areas.
-Hotline staff also communicate with retailers, lottery players and the general public via email and written correspondence.
+Helpline staff also communicate with retailers, lottery players and the general public via email and written correspondence.
 The department is responsible for tracking, routing and responding to correspondence, and for ensuring timely responses on matters directed to the agency, the executive director and the commissioners.